Electrical Safety (Safety Talk)

 - Call your local 811 utility locator prior to digging to avoid unexpectedly striking an underground electrical line or any other utility.

 - Inspect all cords for damaged insulation or missing ground prongs.
-If either of these conditions exist get them fixed by a professional or remove them from use.
+If either of these conditions exists, get them fixed by a professional or remove them from use.

 - Secure all electrical boxes and panels.
 Ensure components in and around these panels are in good working condition and not missing.